 At no cost to you, this site may contain affiliated links or ads to offset the expenses of operating a website.
 Please see the disclosureto satisfy your curiosity.

 Hippies are masters at saving money.
 They look for ways to lighten their carbon footprint but also enjoy the splashback of being green.

-I am actively trying to capture a greener lifestyle and save money, which is all the same.
-It’s a lifestyle that won’t attract everyone because it involves investing in reusable products and washing clean instead of leaning into the disposable routine.
+I’m actively trying to capture a greener lifestyle and save money, which is all the same.
+It’s a lifestyle that won’t attract everyone because it involves investing in reusable products and washing clean instead of leaning into a disposable routine.

 Ditch the Disposable